ticketmaster-api/sdk-javascript/README.md

 Aims to wrap the Ticketmaster API with coverage for all Open Platform endpoints, featuring:
  - API key authentication support
- - Ticketmaster OAuth2 access key support
+ - Ticketmaster OAuth2 access key support (coming soon)

 Currently supports the following endpoints: